emkis/gtm-event-tracker/README.md

 A tiny, type-safe and zero-dependency solution for triggering [Google Tag Manager](https://tagmanager.google.com) track events.

-It's designed for applications that need to trigger many track events, it solves common problems like writing similar events multiple times, managing "global" required event properties, and debugging track events.
-It is framework agnostic and configurable, so it probably is the only solution you need for your web application.
+It's designed for applications that need to trigger a lot of track events, and it solves common problems like writing similar events multiple times, managing "global" event properties, and debugging track events.
+This solution is framework agnostic and configurable, so it's probably the only solution you need for your web application for triggering track events.

 ## Installation